Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 * To accommodate ingesting data from other data sources in the future, we can configure Glue jobs and DMS tasks to read from and write to multiple sources and destinations, respectively.

+* To make data available to analysts through a data warehouse, we can use Redshift in conjunction with AWS Glue.
+It can provide a scalable and efficient solution for ingesting and storing data from multiple sources in the data lake, while also enabling quick access to the data for analysts and the internal application.

 * To optimize costs, we can use AWS Cost Explorer to monitor and optimize our AWS costs.
 We can also leverage cost-saving strategies such as using reserved instances, spot instances, and auto-scaling to optimize our compute resources.

 ## Summary

-After considering the technical requirements and constraints of the project, we have designed a pipeline in AWS that can ingest data from multiple tables in the trackman-backend database, transform it into a suitable format, and load it into the data lake and dataengineering-db within the required timeframes.
+After considering the technical requirements and constraints of the project, I have designed a architecture in AWS that can ingest data from multiple tables in the trackman-backend database, transform it into a suitable format, and load it into the data lake and dataengineering-db within the required timeframes.

 ![final](./data-lake-infrastructure.png)

-In conclusion, this pipeline provides a scalable and efficient solution for ingesting and storing data from multiple sources in the data lake, while also enabling quick access to the data for analysts and the internal application.
-Future improvements could include expanding the pipeline to ingest data from other data sources in the company, and further optimizing the ETL process for better performance and efficiency.
+Future improvements could include expanding the pipeline to ingest data from other data sources in the company (KDS, API gateway), and further optimizing the ETL process for better performance and efficiency.